Ye Haiyan: Sex workers' rights

+Schoolgirls rape case

-On 27 May 2013, she protested against a school director in Hainan accused of raping six female students, aged 12 to 13.
+On 27 May 2013, Ye protested against a school director in Hainan accused of raping six female students, aged 11 to 14.
 This sparked national outrage via Sina Weibo – a microblogging website that is one of the largest social media platforms in China.
 She held a poster to tell the principal to have a room with her, implying to have sex with her instead of the youth: "Principal, call me if you want to get a room.
 Leave the pupils alone."
 Shortly after the release of her online campaigns against these cases of child abuse, Ye was physically attacked in her home by women who she believed to be sent by the local government.

 In June 2013, the filmmaker Ai Xiaoming worked together with Ye in her campaign to publicize the case of the six school girls, who were raped by the school principal and a government official.
 On 6 July 2013, Ye alongside her daughter and boyfriend Ling Huobo, were left abandoned on the side of the road by Guangdong secret agents.